 In accordance with the Washington Law Enforcement Officers and Fire Fighters Retirement System (LEOFF) Act (RCW 41.26), the county provides certain health care benefits for retired full-time, fully compensated, law enforcement officers who established membership in the LEOFF 1 retirement system on or before September 30, 1977.
 Substantially all of the county's law enforcement officers who established membership in the LEOFF 1 retirement system may become eligible for those benefits when they reach normal retirement age.
 The Lewis County Sheriff's Department, in conjunction with the Lewis County Disability Board, reimburses retired LEOFF 1 law enforcement officers for reasonable medical charges as described in the LEOFF act.
-In 2006, 22 retirees received benefits under this act.
-As of December 31, 2006, there were 2 active officers with an average age of 56 who become eligible for benefits when they elect to retire as they have already reached eligible retirement age.
+In 2007, 23 retirees received benefits under this act.
+As of December 31, 2007, there was 1 active officer with an age of 61 who will become eligible for benefits to retire as he/she has already reached eligible retirement age.

 The cost of retiree health care benefits is recognized as an expenditure in the General Fund as claims are incurred.
-For 2006, those costs totaled \$211,492, with an average cost per retiree of \$9,613.
+For 2007, those costs totaled \$247,024, with an average cost per retiree of \$10,740.

 During 1993 the county began setting aside funds for future post retirement health care benefit payments for the county's LEOFF 1 law enforcement officers.
-The net assets available at December 31, 2006 were \$5,896,146, shown as a restricted investment in the internal service fund, Risk Management; however, the current strategy does not constitute an advance-funded approach.
+The net assets available at December 31, 2007 were \$5,633,126, shown as a restricted investment in the internal service fund, Risk Management; however, the current strategy does not constitute an advance-funded approach.